sematext/docs/docs/synthetics/user-journey-scripts.md

 * The sync is unidirectional.
 That is, syncing is only from GitHub to Sematext.
 This means that if you modify a User Journey script in Sematext, the changes will not be propagated to the GitHub repository.
 If you update the script in your repository then all the changes to that script that were made directly in Sematext will be overwritten.

-* If your default branch is not “master” you will need to update the workflows with the name of your default branch.
+* If your default branch is not "master" you will need to update the workflows with the name of your default branch.

 To enable syncing of your User Journey scripts, you need to do the following: